center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

 -----------------------------
 The Pyramid of Pain has been used by detection engineers to determine the cost or “pain” it would take for an adversary to evade defenses that are effective at that level of the pyramid.
 Starting at the bottom, changing indicators of hash values, IP addresses, and domains are trivial for an adversary to change and continue their attack.
-Indicators further up the pyramid, are more difficult for an adversary to change and consume more time and money from the adversary.
+Indicators further up the pyramid are more difficult for an adversary to change and consume more time and money from the adversary.
 Finally, Tactics, Techniques, and Procedures (TTPs), outlined by the MITRE
 ATT&CK Framework, describe an adversary’s behavior when achieving their goals.
 New TTPs are the hardest for adversaries to develop, as behaviors are limited by the environment they are acting in.